 Important Things Your Provider Will Do At a Prenatal Appointment

-As a note, these are not ALL the things that will be done at your appointment that are important — just the top five that happen at MOST appointments for MOST women.
+As a note, these are not ALL the things that will be done at your appointment that are important — just the top five that happen at MOST appointments with your health care provider for MOST women.

 Listen to the Heartbeat

-Some doctors might use an ultrasound machine, but use will use a doppler (that checks for blood flow and makes a sound out of the movement) to check for a heartbeat.
+Some doctors might use an ultrasound machine, but use will use a doppler (that checks for blood flow and makes a sound out of the movement) to check for baby’s heartbeat.

 Most often that heartbeat can be heard around 10 weeks (plus or minus a few weeks).
+It is so fun to hear the first time.
 It is a simple, easy way to check out baby is doing.
 They will likely listen for a bit to make sure it’s fluctuating and check how many beats per minute it is going.

 Sidenote: You can’t know the gender of your baby by the heart rate, sorry!